Photos: Team from UH Hilo competes in Microsoft US Imagine Cup 2016 finals

 Keith Edwards

-“UH Hilo was the only comprehensive, primarily baccalaureate granting institution to participate in the US Finals,” says Keith.
+“UH Hilo was the only comprehensive, primarily baccalaureate granting institution to participate in the US Finals,” says Edwards.
 “The only other non R-1 participant was a top private high school with tuition exceeding UH Hilo’s.”

 Edwards gives the Hilo competitors kudos on several fronts: The team’s booth presentation and aloha shirts stood out with a Hawaiian theme, the team displayed good sportsmanship and was well-liked by the other teams, and the students networked with many contacts from around Silicon Valley including 100 recruiting and technical contacts.